EmmanuelDodoo/kino/resources/docs/README.md

 - Year-based filtering currently supports release year only
 - Each sort category can be set independently to ascending or descending
 - Multiple sorts can be applied; their order is shown by the number indicator
+- Click on the ratings within the media details screen to leave your own local rating
 - Supported subtitle extensions are: `srt`, `ass`, `ssa`, `vtt`, `sub`, `sbv`, `ttml`, `dfxp`, `lrc`

 ### Searching